 Future work could focus on further assessing the applicability in real world projects and defining a structured process to identify reasonable metrics for a specific setting.
 Such a process might not only support sophisticated traceability analyses but could also propose industry-proven metrics and thresholds.
-Additionally, it could be investigated, how many custom functions are required throughout different projects and whether there are any shared patterns between them.
-These patterns might motivate the extension of the standard query functions provided by the TAL.

 Some advanced features such as metrics comparisons over time using TIM snapshots to further enhance the analysis are yet to be implemented.
-Moreover, creating traceability information models for software product lines remains a challenge, which also affects the analysis capabilities.

 In addition to evaluating the metrics against static values, future work might also focus on utilizing statistical methods from the data mining field.
 Classification algorithms or association rules for example could be used to find patterns in traceability information models and thus gain additional insights from large-scale TIMs.